codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/workflow-terminated-by-system.md

 You can choose one of the following suggestions to resolve it:

-- Review your Dockerfile and steps of your workflow to decrease a time of performing of the workflow
+- Review your Dockerfile and steps of your workflow to decrease a time of performing of the workflow.
-- Move to the dedicated infrastructure (Codefresh on-premise version)
+- Move to the dedicated infrastructure (Codefresh on-premise version).
-- Add an additional log to the process (see below for an example)
+- Add an additional log to the process (see below for an example).
-- Contact us to talk about startup pricing
+- Contact us to talk about startup pricing.

 {{site.data.callout.callout_warning}}
 If your workflow process has been terminated by the system for another reason that is not listed here, please let us know.